Blenders are versatile and simple to use, which can help save you time and energy no matter what you’re making.

 A jug style or a handheld can be used to make smoothies or soups, crush up ice, or blend nuts into butters.

-Some jug blenders are available with set functions for specific tasks, such as smoothies, soup, frozen desserts and milkshakes.
+Some jug blenders are available with set functions for specific tasks, such as smoothies, soup, frozen desserts, and milkshakes.

+Blenders are handy for prepping food, butcan be tricky to clean.
 Reaching the bottom of a jug blender can be difficult, especially when you’re trying to avoid the blades.
-Many jugs are now dishwasher friendly, but it’s worth double checking – they can get scratched or turn cloudy after a few washes.
-It’s worth giving it a rinse out and soak with washing up liquid straight after use, to help loosen any stuck food.
-For really stubborn bits, try putting in warm, soapy water, and turning the blender on for a minute before air drying.
+Many jugs are now dishwasher friendly, but you should double check as they can get scratched or turn cloudy after a few washes.
+Hand blenders are much easier to wash with a quick rinse and sponge, or with a wet cloth.